Links & Navigation

 Your left navigation should be succinct — aim for eight items or less if possible.
 Fewer choices allow a web visitor to follow a clear path to the information they need.
 Avoid the temptation to place too much in your navigation — try organizing your navigation by task, topic or audience.

-A clever but obscure link name in your navigation can be confusing and even frustrating for users — and may hurt your SEO.
+A clever but obscure link name in your navigation can be confusing and even frustrating for users — and may hurt your Search Engine Optimization (SEO).
 When possible, shorten your navigation link text (controlled by the Title field).
 Users should be able to quickly scan your navigation and know which item to click.
 Creating navigation links that are long and wordy can hinder this process.

-The Home link to your site's index page should be the last link in your navigation.
+The Home link to your site's index page should be the last link in your left navigation.
 This allows web visitors to see the other pages on your site at the top of the list.